Zimbabwe Food Guide

 Mapopo Candy

-Traditional sweet made from ripe papaya boiled, mashed, and mixed with sugar and lemon juice.
-Spread on trays to dry, resulting in chewy, fruity candy with tangy-sweet taste.
-Often flavored with ginger.
-Favorite among children and adults alike.
+A sweet made from ripe papaya that is boiled, mashed, and mixed with sugar and lemon juice, then spread on trays to dry.
+The result is a chewy, fruity candy with a tangy-sweet edge, sometimes spiked with ginger.
+Children and adults both go for it.

 Mutakura